 Like everyone, I ask God to do certain things for me.
 And then when He does them, I conveniently forget He has just answered my prayer.

 So, I’ve started thanking Him in the moment for each answered prayer and offering praise to His holy name.

 But I also want to remember in my nightly prayers, to say thank you again for all He has done throughout the day.
 Because I am truly grateful that out of His goodness, He has heard my cry for help and cared enough to answer.

-There are usually a few other things that happen throughout the day I give thanks for.
+There are other random things that happen throughout the day I give thanks for.
 But this list represents the things I don’t want to live without the next day and can always give thanks to the Lord for.

 Learning to give thanks to the Lord has had a huge impact on my life and my relationship with Jesus.
 Because of the simple act of saying thank you, my prayer life has grown and my attitude has changed.